curvaturamajor/VMS/README.md

 id:"admin" pas:"asdasd"

 id"sysadmin" pas"asdasd"
-(sysadmin is system admin and has full control over other administrators, meaning sysadmin can add new administrators, edit existing administrator information, or delete administrator account.)
+("sysadmin" is the system admin and has full control over other adminis, meaning sysadmin can add new adminis, edit existing admin information, or delete adminis accounts.)

+!!
 All names, phone numbers and ID numbers in the database are fake.
-These data have been fabricated to test the system.
+These data have been fabricated to test the system !!